solv-finance/solv-v2-voucher/packages/solv-vnft-core/README.md

 - [AssetLibrary](./contracts/library/AssetLibrary.sol):

-	- `AssetLibrary` describes the structure and the logic implementation of the underlying assets, including minting, burning, merging and transferring, etc.
+	- `AssetLibrary` describes the data structure and the internal logic of the underlying assets, including minting, burning, merging and transferring, etc.